Bitcoin Unlimited: Scalability

 Bitcoin Unlimited is an attempt to upgrade Bitcoin Core into a client that processes bitcoin transactions into blocks with a potential maximum size greater than the Core's hard-coded limit of one megabyte.
 The one megabyte block size limit was added in 2010 by Satoshi Nakamoto as a temporary anti-DoS measure.
 This limited the maximum network capacity to about three transactions per second.
 Per the advocates of the change, a block size increase is needed in order to avoid a workflow bottleneck due to the number of transactions made as bitcoin adoption increases.

 With Bitcoin Unlimited, miners are independently able to configure the size of the blocks they will validate.

 Miners using Bitcoin Unlimited continue to process regular-sized blocks but as soon as a block larger than one megabyte is mined, they will follow the chain containing the most work.

 Per the Bitcoin Unlimited website, the scalability solution will be found at a focal point.

 Support

 Bitcoin Unlimited follows the release of Bitcoin XT and Bitcoin Classic, alternative proposals on how to increase bitcoin's transaction capacity.
 Mining pools including Antpool.

 Opposition

 Developers of Bitcoin Core have been reluctant to increase the block size limit.
 BU nodes were attacked after developers brought a bug to light on 14 March 2017.
 The numbers of nodes hosting Unlimited fell from 780 to about 370 following the attacks, the lowest level since October, and returned to about 780 within 24 hours according to website coin.dance which tracks network data.

-As of July 2022, there are only three BU nodes online according to Coin Dance data, a decrease from seven in May 2021.
+As of Jan 2026, there are only one BU node online according to BitRef data, a decrease from seven in Jan 2021.